enkidevs/curriculum/JavaScript/React/what-is-react.md

 ---
 ## Content

-**React** is a *JavaScript* library[1] (not a framework[2]) created and maintained by **Facebook**, used for creating user interfaces.
+**React** is a *JavaScript* library[1] (not a framework[2]) created and maintained by **Facebook**.
+It's used for creating user interfaces.

 The big and frequent problem that **React** solves is keeping the `DOM`[3] in sync with the data model.

 It does that by generating a `DOM`-like custom object whenever a change is made in the data model.
-This complex data type is then compared with the real `DOM`, updating the latter only when and with what is necessary and thus minimising execution time.
+This complex data type is then compared with the real `DOM`, updating the latter only when necessary, thus minimising execution time.

 Many developers have adopted this library because of these key features: